MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/transition-to-support-models.md

 ﻿---
-title: Choose a support model
+title: Choose a support model for your Dynamics 365 solutions
 description: Learn about the options and factors to consider when you choose a support model for your Dynamics 365 implementation projects.
 author: taksatoms
 ms.author: tsato